bart-git21/jQuery-Bootstrap-DataTables-PHP--Shopping-app/README.md

 The web-based single page application for product data manipulation.

 # Technologies Used
-Frontend: JavaScript, CSS, Bootstrap.
+Frontend: JavaScript, jQuery, CSS, Bootstrap.
-Backend: no.
+Backend: PHP.
 Database: no.
 Authentication: no.
 Data format: JSON.